jpalmer98/Ganymede_Shared_Repo/SOP/orch-discovery.md

 - Once the user confirms that they are done with a category:
   - Always preserve and display the original discovery numbering for each item when recording accepted recommendations in session artifacts (e.g., Questions.md), regardless of acceptance order or count.
   - Populate the `Questions.md` file with all of the approved questioned generated during the chat session.
+  - Populate the `EdgeCases.md` file with all of the approved Edge Cases and definitions generated during the chat session.
   - Populate the `Definitions.md` file with all of the approved terms (Data Sources and Data Elements) and definitions generated during the chat session.
   - Preserve original numbers for traceability.
 Do not renumber within an active session.
   - Confirm completion with the user before ending.